 The Babylonian black mass to Tammuz has replaced the true holy days of God, but celebrated as if they are God’s holy days.

-The things of Satan are being attributed to God.
+Today, many things of Satan are being attributed to God.
 Christians make hot cross buns and sweet breads, eat ham, fast through the days of Lent and have Easter egg hunts without critically analyzing where the origins of their traditions come from.
-Many have failed to analyze their lives and traditions they partake of with God's Word and the results are counterfeit worship activities that God abhors.
+Many have failed to analyze their lives and traditions they partake of with God's word and the results are counterfeit worship activities that God abhors.

 Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ. – Colossians 2:8